Applied Part 0. AgentClinic-production Laboratory

 | 1 | one requirement with two sources in genealogy.md |

-| 2 | a specification pair "with defect / fixed" showing one error class |
+| 2 | a pair of specifications "defective / fixed" showing one class of error |

-| 3 | constitution.md with two immutable rules and one rule with an expiration date | | 4 | minimal counterexample to one rule or formulation of the next limiter | | 5 | smoke-run result of stress-mutator or brief report on which mutations the validator caught | | 6 | one accepted and one rejected shadow candidate (rules that could have entered the specification) | | 7 | Spec CI line: what is covered, what is blocked | | 8 | one file with verdict on a disputed change and link to evidence | | 9 | model budget exhaustion risk and threshold for switching to the cheap tier | | 10 | target metric and paired guard metric against its Goodhart skew | | 11 | production admission verdict and dry-run of permitted action | | 12 | three items blocker / owner / next_check | | 13 | assembled capstone/ for one incident with five PASS lines of rubric |
+| 3 | constitution.md with two immutable rules and one rule with an expiration date | | 4 | a minimal counterexample to one rule or a formulation of the next limiter | | 5 | the result of a stress-mutator smoke run or a brief report on which mutations the validator caught | | 6 | one accepted and one rejected shadow candidate (rules that could have entered the specification) | | 7 | a Spec CI line: what is covered, what is blocked | | 8 | one file with a verdict on a controversial change and a link to evidence | | 9 | a model budget exhaustion risk and the threshold at which you switch to a cheap tier | | 10 | a target metric and a paired protective metric against its Goodhart skew | | 11 | a production admission verdict and a dry-run of the permitted action | | 12 | three blocker / owner / next_check items | | 13 | an assembled capstone/ for one incident with five PASS lines of the rubric |

-What to Actually Run
+What to actually run

 The second volume uses three types of command blocks: